atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 /
 .
 25.
 great world. ■ — Cheerfully, therefore, they did what their mother ordered them To do; and performed their appointed tashs with an avidity which would have done them great honour, had they been employed in a more laudable manner.
-When they came down to slipper, Mr. Selby, who was, in the stri(5lest sense of the words, a mild tem pered man, intended to have rallied thcin upon their having mis fpent So fine an evening; but he had been too long accustomed to Mrs. selby’s manner of behaving, not to perceive that she would be affronted by any kind of pleasantry upon the Subject in question: he, therefore, agreeably to Matt. prior’s priident advice, resolved to — “eat his “pudding, and hold his tongue.” vol. I. C The
+When they came down to slipper, Mr. Selby, who was, in the stri(5lest sense of the words, a mild tem pered man, intended to have rallied thcin upon their having mis fpent So fine an evening; but he had been too long accustomed to Mrs. selby’s manner of behaving, not to perceive that she would be affronted by any kind of pleasantry upon the Subject in question: he, therefore, agreeably to Matt. prior’s priident advice, resolved to — “eat his “pudding, and hold his tongue." vol. I. C The
 %